rlneumiller/oli/docs/src/benchmark.md

 ## Methodology

-The benchmarks use Ollama's local models to test real-world tool usage.
-Each test:
+The benchmark uses Ollama's local models to test real-world file reading capability.
+The test:

-1. Creates temporary files with known content
+1. Creates a temporary file with known line-by-line content
+2. Initializes an agent with the specified Ollama model
-2. Prompts the agent to perform file reading operations
+3. Prompts the agent to read the file and identify specific line content
-3. Verifies tool selection accuracy and content retrieval
+4. Validates that the agent can correctly understand and process the file contents
-4. Records execution time and success rates
+5. Measures execution time and success rate

+The test is designed to be lightweight yet comprehensive, focusing on essential functionality while maintaining consistent performance metrics across different models.
 All tests are executed in a controlled CI environment with consistent model versions.